SudhaM01/SudhaM01.github.io/README.md

-# 🧠 AI & Machine Learning Portfolio – [Your Full Name]
+# 🧠 AI & Machine Learning Portfolio – Sudha Muppala

 Welcome to my GitHub portfolio!
 I am passionate about machine learning, deep learning, computer vision, and NLP.
 This repository serves as a curated collection of projects that demonstrate my ability to build intelligent, real-world applications across domains such as healthcare, cybersecurity, and social impact.